 Treatment options for male to improve low sperm motility

 In the present time, couples unable to conceive is an increasingly common scenario compared to two decades ago.
-So, we recommend medication or other treatment to increase the sperm numbers or the percentage of motile sperm, etc. here is some approaches that have been very effective for improving sperm motility.
+So, we recommend medication or other treatment to increase the sperm numbers or the percentage of motile sperm, etc. here is some approaches that have been very effective sperm motility treatment.

 Clomid (clomiphene) prescription for the male